karunamahat/HR-Analytics/README.md

 # HR Analytics Dashboard

-This project is a comprehensive HR Analytics solution built using SQL and Power BI.
+This project is a comprehensive HR Analytics project built using SQL and Power BI.
 It analyzes employee data to uncover key insights related to attrition, performance, satisfaction, salary information, and experience.

 ## Key Features